BubbleMap: Privilege Mapping for Behavior-based Implicit Authentication Systems: The Proposed BMap Framework

-In this paper, we use a subset of all available features in the Friends and Family dataset, i.e., GPS, accelerometer, touch, SMS, app installation, battery usage, call logs, app usage, bluetooth devices log, and Wi-Fi access points to evaluate the existing IA schemes.
+In this paper, we use a subset of all available features in the Friends and Family dataset, i.e., GPS, accelerometer, touch, SMS, app installation, battery usage, call logs, app usage, blue-tooth devices log, and Wi-Fi access points to evaluate the existing IA schemes.
 For example, we use the accelerometer data for Gait \cite{ravi2005activity} and the touch and accelerometer data for SilentSense \cite{bo2013silentsense}.
-In order to give a fair comparison, we applied BMap to four state-of-the-art IA schemes, Shi et al. \cite{shi2011senguard}, Multi-sensor \cite{p62}, Gait \cite{ravi2005activity}, and SilentSense \cite{bo2013silentsense}, by strictly following the feature selection and parameter tuning process in these schemes.
+In order to give a fair comparison, we applied BMap to five state-of-the-art IA schemes, Shi \cite{p9}, Multi-Sensor \cite{p62}, Gait \cite{ravi2005activity}, SilentSense \cite{bo2013silentsense}, and Touchalytics \cite{frank2013touchalytics}, by strictly following the feature selection and parameter tuning process in these schemes.